alexch/codelikethis/public/lessons/javascript/json.md

 # Lab: Creating a JSON file

 JSON files are easy to create since they are just JS objects, that only contain strings.
-When creating JSON objects **keep in mind** that the keys need to be double qouted.
+When creating JSON objects **keep in mind** that the keys need to be double quoted.

 Let's go ahead and create a JSON file now.